 Search in settings for ”project interpreter” and check that the correct version of Python is detected.

-This will allow you to convert files to python and move them into Pycharm.
+This will allow you to create .txt files, change to .py extension and move them into Pycharm.

-For example, pepe.txt has been converted into pepe.py.
+For example, a sample file named pepe.txt has been renamed into pepe.py and dragged and dropped into Pycharm.
 When you click “Run,” the next screen should appear:

 The console of the pycharm screen should print:

 Pycharm features autocomplete.
 For instance, if you point with the mouse to the word “os”, and press Ctrl and click, pycharm should take you to the code of “os” python library.